TheGBG/gabrielblancogarcia/README.md

 I also like using the command line, mainly PowerShell, or Bash through WSL.

-Some of the fields where I have knowledge are:
+Some of the fields I have knowledge in are:
 - Machine Learning: both supervised and unsupervised learning
 - Statistics
 - Data Analysis in general